UT Tyler School of Nursing

 Required Nursing Pre-Requisite

 To be completed in the semester prior to entry to the BSN program.
-It is required that students take these courses at UT Tyler.
+It is recommended that students take this courses at UT Tyler.

 - NURS 3303 Pathophysiology